samersultan/sublime-text-2-color-scheme/README.md

-Tubster Color Theme (Modified)
+Tubster Color Scheme (Modified)
 ===================

-Further modified version of [Aaron Holbrook](https://github.com/AaronHolbrook's) changes to the Tubster theme.
+Further modified version of [Aaron Holbrook](https://github.com/AaronHolbrook's) changes to the Tubster Color Scheme.

-Here is a screen shot of the theme (click image for full size):
+Here is a screen shot of the moded color scheme (click image for full size):